Turmeric – Can It Help Prevent Alzheimer’s & Dementia?

 Antiseptic: Turmeric has been used for centuries to treat wounds.

-Antioxidant: Turmeric displays very powerful antioxidant properties, helping to scavenge damaging free radicals more efficiently than vitamin C or E. It is this property that has resulted in turmeric often being labelled as the most important herb in the world because by protecting our genetic material, turmeric may help extend longevity.
+Antioxidant: Turmeric capsules display very powerful antioxidant properties, helping to scavenge damaging free radicals more efficiently than vitamin C or E. It is this property that has resulted in turmeric often being labelled as the most important herb in the world because by protecting our genetic material, turmeric may help extend longevity.

 Turmeric and its effects on the brain